Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-core/README.md

 ## Accordion Component

-The component provide a way to easy create an accordion menu.
+The component provides a way to easily create an accordion menu.
 You can customize the header and the icon.

 ```html
 <adf-accordion>